SandyRodger/LS170-171/assessment/120_spot_wiki_questions.md

 44. **What is pipe-lining protocols?
 What are the benefits of it?**
 45. **What is a network port?**
 46. **What is a port number?**

+- A port number is an identifier between 0 and 65535 for a specific process on a host.
+They allow data packets to be multiplexed into one transmission and demultiplexed by the receiver into individual packets for each port and its application.
+The Transport layer deals with transporting data from one machine to another, but once it gets there it needs to be delivered to a specific port in order to be funneled to a particular process.

 47. **What is a network socket?**
 48. **Is TCP connectionless?
 Why?**
 49. **How do sockets on the implementation level relate to the idea of protocols being connectionless or connection-oriented?**